Lake Elsinore, California: History

 Native Americans have long lived in the Elsinore Valley.
 The Luiseño people were the earliest known inhabitants.
 Their pictographs can be found on rocks on the Santa Ana Mountains and in Temescal Valley, and artifacts have been found all around Lake Elsinore and in the local canyons and hills.

-Overlooked by the expedition of Juan Bautista de Anza, the largest natural lake in Southern California was first seen by the Spanish Franciscan padre Juan Santiago, exploring eastward from the Mission San Juan Capistrano in 1797.
+Overlooked by the expedition of Juan Bautista de Anza, the largest natural lake in Southern California was first seen by Spanish Franciscan padre Juan Santiago, exploring eastward from the Mission San Juan Capistrano in 1797.
 In 1810, the water level of the Laguna Grande was first described by a traveler as being little more than a swamp about a mile long.
-Later in the early 19th century, the lake grew larger, providing a spot to camp and water their animals for Mexican rancheros, American trappers, the expedition of John C. Frémont, and the immigrants during the California Gold Rush as they traveled along the southern shore of the lake on what later became the Southern Emigrant Trail and the route of the Butterfield Overland Mail.
+Later in the early 19th century, the lake grew larger, providing a spot to camp and water their animals for Mexican rancheros, American trappers, the expedition of John C. Frémont, and the immigrants during the California gold rush as they traveled along the southern shore of the lake on what later became the Southern Emigrant Trail and the route of the Butterfield Overland Mail.

-On January 7, 1844, Julian Manriquez acquired the land grant to Rancho La Laguna, a tract of almost 20000 acre which included the lake and an adobe being built near the lake on its south shore at its western corner that was described by Benjamin Ignatius Hayes, who stayed there overnight January 27, 1850.
+On January 7, 1844, Julian Manriquez acquired the land grant to Rancho La Laguna, a tract of almost 20000 acre, which included the lake and an adobe being built near the lake on its south shore at its western corner that was described by Benjamin Ignatius Hayes, who stayed there overnight on January 27, 1850.

-In 1851, Abel Stearns acquired the rancho and sold it in 1858 to Augustin Machado.
-Augustin Machado built a seven-room adobe ranch house and an outbuilding on the southwest side of the lake.
+In 1851, Abel Stearns acquired the rancho and sold it in 1858 to Augustin Machado, who built a seven-room adobe ranch house and an outbuilding on the southwest side of the lake.
 Soon after, Rancho La Laguna became a regular stop on the Butterfield Overland Mail route between Temecula 20 mi to the southeast and the Temescal station 10 mi to the northwest.
 The old Manriquez adobe was used as the station house.
 Over the years, a framed addition and a second story were added, and it was used as a post office for the small settlement of Willard from 1898 until September 30, 1902.
 The building stood until it was razed in 1964, at what is now 32912 Macy Street.
 Today, three palm trees still grow in front of the site along Macy Street in front of the property.